telerik/ajax-docs/controls/togglebutton/appearance-and-styling/create-a-custom-skin.md

 		<link href="Skins/MyCustomSkinLite/Button.MyCustomSkin.css" rel="stylesheet" type="text/css" />

-1. Make sure the path to the files is correct; otherwise the skin will not apply;
+1. Make sure the path to the files is correct; otherwise the skin will not apply.

-1. Reload the page, and if the steps 1-11 have been followed correctly, you will see **RadToggleButton** running a custom Default skin set as an external resource.
+1. Reload the page, and if steps 1-11 have been followed correctly, you will see **RadToggleButton** running a custom Default skin set as an external resource.

 ## Custom Skin Example